andreasbm/readme/README.md

 {
   "description": "Automatically generate a beautiful best-practice README file based on the contents of your repository", "readme": {
     "text": "Use this readme generator to easily generate beautiful readme's like this one!
 Simply extend your <code>package.json</code> and create a readme blueprint.
 On Github, the README file is like the landing page of your website because it is the first thing visitors see.
-You want to make a good first impression.", }
+You want to make a good first impression."
+  }
 }
 ```